 E-4818 at 32: “…we do not adopt the use of repair cost in determining equipment eligibility-based definitions.
 Instead we ask the [T2WG] to address qualification standards and evidence to determine repair eligible / repair indefinitely equipment.”

+T2WG team notes that this proposal was first presented during T2WG Meeting #4 at SDG&E on May 24, and a revised version was also discussed during the June 14 phone meeting focused on Task 3.

-See commentary on the direct-to-decision process in Section 10.1.2, Stakeholder Question on Direct-to-Decision Approach on page 78.
+See commentary on the direct-to-decision process in Section 10.2, Stakeholder Question on Direct-to-Decision Approach on page 78.